microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 Resource Processor uses [Porter Azure plugin](https://github.com/getporter/azure-plugins) to store Porter data in TRE management storage account.
 The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment.
 The `/resource_processor/run.sh` script generates a `config.toml` file in Porter home folder to enable the Azure plugin when the image is started.

+TODO: how to find the porter table

+### Porter bundle inputs

+When Porter runs bundle actions, it passes input parameters.
+Full set of inputs that Porter passes can be found in [config.py](../../resource_processor/shared/config.py).

+!!! info
+    Note that Resource Processor does not pass any location-related attributes when running bundle actions.
+Instead, a `location` attribute is passed from the API.
+This is so that different TRE resources could be potentially deployed to different regions.